Working Group on Compassionate Use & Preapproval Access Frequently Asked Questions | NYU Langone Health

 Who Is on CUPA?

-CUPA members work to explore the many ethical issues surrounding compassionate use and other efforts to facilitate access to investigational medical products before regulatory approval.
-To do this, and to understand the perspectives of all of those involved in this issue, CUPA has representatives from all stakeholder communities that are involved in preapproval access: medicine, law, bioethics, government, industry, clinical trial design, and patient advocacy.
+CUPA members work to explore the many ethical issues surrounding compassionate use and preapproval access and other efforts to facilitate access to investigational medical products before regulatory approval.
+To do this, and to understand the perspectives of all of those involved in this issue, CUPA has representatives from all stakeholder communities that are involved in preapproval access: medicine, pharmacy, law, bioethics, government, industry, clinical trial design, patient advocacy, and journalism.
 CUPA works closely with patient advocacy organizations, large and small pharmaceutical and biotechnology companies, venture capitalists, medical providers, and a host of other organizations, including the FDA and various trade organizations.

 The co-chairs of CUPA, Alison Bateman-House PhD, MPH, and Arthur L. Caplan, PhD, have listed their paid and unpaid professional activities and relationships via electronic long-form (ELF) disclosures.